 - Your employer requires you to wear it while you're working.

 - You have to pay to clean, repair or replace it yourself.
 However, you can't claim if your employer washes your kit, provides facilities to do so (even if you don't use them) or pays you for doing this maintenance.

 - You paid income tax in the year you are claiming for.

 One group that shouldn't need to go through the process is Officers in the Armed Forces.
 The cost paid for the maintenance of their uniforms should be dealt with through their tax code, with their tax-free personal allowance being raised to compensate.
+If you're in the police force, some forces already claim it, but each has their own arrangements, so check what your force does.
 Other forces personnel may have washing facilities already available; check the rules below to see if you could claim.

 Are you due a tax rebate?

 Use our free tax code checker to find out now

 How much could I get?

 The amount you're able to claim tax relief on depends on your industry.
 The standard allowance for spending on uniform maintenance is £60 (for 2013/14) – so basic rate taxpayers would be able to claim £12 back (20% of £60) and higher rate payers £24 (40% of £60).
 The £60 is a flat rate, so you don't need to record and report all the individual amounts you spend.

 Most people can claim for the past four years - plus the current year - if you've been wearing the uniform all that time.
 Bear in mind that before April 2008 the flat rate was £45 per year.